vint-j/Chemical-Engineering/README.md

-This is the repo for all of my code projects.
+This is the repo for chemical engineering code.